-A resume is a formal document that provides an overview of your professional qualifications, including your relevant work experience, skills, education, and notable accomplishments.
-Usually paired with a cover letter, a resume helps you demonstrate your abilities and convince employers you’re qualified and hireable.
+A resume (or “CV” outside of the US) is a formal document that provides an overview of your professional qualifications, including your relevant work experience, skills, education, and notable accomplishments.

-If you’re applying for a job, you need at least a resume to be considered for the position.
+If you’re applying for a job, you need a resume to be considered for the position.

 On a base level, a resume is made up of the following five parts: